 Spray on the Oven Cleaner

 Spray the oven cleaner throughout the oven.
 Make sure to cover any vents so that the cleaner doesn't get in them.
 Spray the inside door and glass as well.
-Close the oven and let the cleaner sit for about 10 minutes.
+Close the oven and let the cleaner sit for 10-30 minutes.
+Check the instructions on your oven cleaner for specific time limits.
+Some oven cleaners may be stronger than others and will require less time to work.

 Some oven cleaners will ask you to heat the oven to a specific temperature.
 This helps to melt/loosen any baked on spills and make it easier to clean off.
 Not all cleaners will ask you to do this so read the instructions first.